wren-lang/wren/doc/site/embedding/calling-wren-from-c.markdown

     // Load the class into slot 0. wrenEnsureSlots(vm, 1);
     wrenGetVariable(vm, "main", "GameEngine", 0);
-    WrenHandle* gameEngine = wrenGetSlotHandle(vm, 0);
+    WrenHandle* gameEngineClass = wrenGetSlotHandle(vm, 0);

 Now, each time we want to call a method on GameEngine, we store that value back in slot zero:

     :::c
-    wrenSetSlotHandle(vm, 0, gameEngine);
+    wrenSetSlotHandle(vm, 0, gameEngineClass);

 Just like we hoisted `wrenMakeCallHandle()` out of our performance critical loop, we can hoist the call to `wrenGetVariable()` out.
 Of course, if your code isn't performance critical, you don't have to do this.

-### Passing arguments
+## Passing Arguments

 We've got a receiver in slot zero now, next we need to pass in any other arguments.
 In our GameEngine example, that's just the elapsed time.
-The remaining arguments go in adjacent slots, right after the receiver.
-So our one elapsed time goes into slot one.
+Method arguments go in consecutive slots after the receiver.
+So the elapsed time goes into slot one.
 You can use any of the slot functions to set this up.
 For the example, it's just:

     :::c
     wrenSetSlotDouble(vm, 1, elapsedTime);

-### Calling the method
+## Calling the Method

-We have all of the data in place, so all that's left is to pull the trigger and tell the VM to start running some code.
-There's one more function to call:
+We have all of the data in place, so all that's left is to pull the trigger and tell the VM to start running some code:

     :::c
     WrenInterpretResult wrenCall(WrenVM* vm, WrenHandle* method);

 It takes the method handle we created using `wrenMakeCallHandle()`.
-It assumes you have already set up the receiver and arguments in the slot array.
-Critically, it assumes you have as many arguments as the method signature defines.
-If you call a method like `takeThree(_,_,_)` and don't put three arguments in the slot array, bad things will happen.

 Now Wren starts running code.
 It looks up the method on the receiver, executes it and keeps running until either the method returns or a fiber [suspends][].

 [suspends]: ../modules/core/fiber.html#fiber.suspend()

-`wrenCall()` returns the same WrenInterpretResult enum to tell you if the method completed successfully or a runtime error occurred.
+`wrenCall()` returns the same WrenInterpretResult enum as `wrenInterpret()` to tell you if the method completed successfully or a runtime error occurred.

-### Getting the return value
+## Getting the Return Value

 When `wrenCall()` returns, it leaves the slot array in place.
 In slot zero, you can find the method's return value, which you can access using any of the slot